 High Tea is the perfect occasion to pop on a fancy frock and fun heels or your fave suit!
-Think Carrie Bradshaw or Mad Men if you’re vibing a more retro look.
-And if you’re feeling extra fancy, pop on some cute gloves too!
+Think Carrie Bradshaw or Mad Men (gents too!) if you’re vibing a more retro look.
+And if you’re feeling extra fancy, pop on some cute lace gloves too.
 But, remember, gloves off before eating!

 Crisp, linen napkins are best for very formal High Teas, however, for more casual afternoon affairs, paper napkins are perfectly acceptable.
 There are so many incredible paper napkins on the market that you’re bound to find a design to match any High Tea theme.

 And there’s no end to options when it comes to gorgeous cutlery and tableware.
-Choose high-end fancy fine china, a mix of vintage op-shop teacups and plates or fun paper plates and cups to theme up your High Tea.
+Choose high-end fine china, an eclectic mix of vintage teacups and plates or fun paper plates and cups to theme-up your High Tea.

 High Tea Etiquette

-If you were to follow traditional High Tea etiquette, the host signals the commencement of service by taking her/his linen napkin off the plate and placing it on her lap.
+If you were to follow traditional High Tea etiquette, the host signals the commencement of service by taking her/his linen napkin off the plate and placing it on her/his lap.
 Guests then follow.